DanilaP/deploy/README.md

 - Install `@emotion/react, @emotion/styled, @mui/material`
 - Routes are devided into admin and general
 - Routes and components for auth pages `auth/signIn` and `auth/signUp` updated
+- Add templates for HomePage and Admin components